ru-corporate/data-rosstat-boo-2013/DEV.md

   - review: make csv reader/writer work in chunks (after profiler, tests)
   - make <slicer.py> work in chunks, maybe it is faster rather than downloading all data to memory. use existing code from S3.
 - Dataset(year).info()
+- fabric3 to automate some tasks (linter, py.test, builds)

 Considering /  todo later